80auline/airflow-discovery/answers/README.md

 You can not use a string, because the default value provided is `6`, the code induce that the type expected is an integer.
 Float do not work neither.

-:pencil2: 2-Explicitly define the type of the variable and a default value.
+:white_check_mark: 2-Explicitly define the type of the variable and a default value.

 ```
     params={